Camp Cocker Adoption Process

 Here is the recommended minimum donation by age of dog:

-- Just ONE Dog International - South Korean Freedom Fliers $500
+Just ONE Dog International - South Korean Freedom Flyers: $500

 For puppies that are too young to be spayed/neutered - the adoption does not take place until the puppy is altered at five to six months of age.
 Once an adopter is approved to adopt a puppy, they can foster the puppy and enter into a foster-to-adopt agreement that does not become an official adoption until the puppy is spayed/neutered.
 We rarely get puppies and generally when we do, they are most definitely not well bred.
 We urge all adopters to get pet insurance immediately because chances are good that any puppies we rescue, are going to face some sort of medical issues at some point in their lives. (this is the result of backyard breeding and the parents not being properly screened for health issues)